fitztrev/ubuntu-irc-logs/README.md

 ## To Do

 Here are a couple ideas that I plan to implement at some point.
-If you would like to, please feel free.
+If you would like to help, please feel free.

 * Responsive layout.
 It's already pretty much there.
 Just need to have a collapsible nav menu.
 * Automatically adjust username color if it's too light to be legible against the background.
+* Make the timestamp clickable so somebody can link to a specific log entry.
+* Move from Underscore to Lo-Dash.